traxanhkho/Coffee-Dashboard-App/README.md

 ## Introduction

-This README provides an overview of the "Web Coffee Shop UI" project.
-This web application allows customers to conveniently place coffee orders for takeaway.
-Whether you run a coffee shop or a cafe, this application will streamline the ordering process and enhance the customer experience.
+The Dashboard Page provides an overview and management interface for your coffee shop or cafe's operations.
+This powerful tool enables you to monitor and control various aspects of your business, ensuring a smooth and efficient operation.

 ## Deployment
 This project is deployed using Vercel, a cloud platform for serverless deployment and hosting.
 You can access the live application by following this link: